emissions-api/emissions-api.github.com/faq.md

 What is the time period for which data is available?
 </summary>

-We currently serve data from January 2019 to now.
+We currently serve data measured since January 2019.
 We are working to extend this to provide data for the full life-span of Sentinel-5P which is planned for 7.5 years after its launch in December 2017.
 </details>